 Seeking a means of getting past their grief over the accidental drowning of their son Sean, husband and wife Mark and Jessie Hobson decide to adopt.
 The child they choose is Cody Morgan who is perfectly mannered despite coming with a history of troubled foster homes.
 Cody has a fear of going to sleep.
 Once Cody is in their home, they discover that his dreams become manifest.
 When he sleeps, the house is filled with butterflies.
 They are then startled to see Sean brought back to life.
 Mark becomes concerned when he realises over successive nights that Jessie is feeding Cody more images of Sean so that he can bring him back to her while he sleeps.
 However, Cody’s dreams also bring his nightmares to life and with them a sinister figure he calls The Canker Man.

 Mike Flanagan is a director who has proved himself of considerable worth in the last few years.
 Flanagan first appeared on the genre scene with his fourth film, the amazing Absentia (2011).
 From there, he went onto the likes of Oculus (2013) about an evil mirror and Hush (2016), an incredibly taut psycho-thriller about a deaf woman being stalked and taunted by a killer.
 Before I Wake was the second of three films that Flanagan made in 2016 and he followed it with Ouija: Origin of Evil (2016).
-He subsequently went on to make the Stephen King adaptation Gerald’s Game (2017), the tv mini-series The Haunting of Hill House (2018) and Doctor Sleep (2019), while he also produced and created the tv mini-series The Haunting of Bly Manor (2020).
+He subsequently went on to make the Stephen King adaptation Gerald’s Game (2017), the tv mini-series The Haunting of Hill House (2018), Doctor Sleep (2019) and the tv mini-series Midnight Mass (2021), while he also produced and created the tv mini-series The Haunting of Bly Manor (2020).
 The release of Before I Wake was held up in release for two years by the financial collapse of distributor Relativity Media.